FabricLabs/fabric/docs/P2P_FORWARD.md

   before peel/forward.
 - **Peel / identity & mesh side-effects:** session handshake inners do not rebind `peers` / `_addressToId` or emit `SESSION_OPEN` replies.
-Chat, peering-offer, gossip, and peer-announce inners are local-only (no last-hop budget burn, candidate enqueue, or mesh relay).
+Chat, peering-offer, gossip, peer-announce, contracts, tip gossip, `DocumentRequest`, and inventory inners are local-only (no last-hop budget burn, candidate enqueue, fulfill-to-hop, or mesh relay).
 Peeled aliases observe/emit only — no last-hop `_alias` / registry address overlay.
 Peeled inners do not re-debit inbound wire credits or logical-register-punish the TCP last hop.
+  Peer implements this via one `meshDeliveryContext` shared by flood and onion.

 ## Example